cs1302uga/cs1302-minesweeper-alpha/README.md

       board representation.
 - [ ] For testing and debugging purposes, it's a good idea to implement the `printMineField` method early in the implementation phase.
+- [ ] Create seed files with various board dimensions.
+Test that your `printMineField` method works with each.
+- [ ] Implement `printWelcome`, `printWin`, `printLoss` using the banners given later in this document.

 ## Project Description